GUVSWMD

 Mercury-Containing Devices

-These are banned from the landfill.
+The following are banned from the landfill:

 • thermometers with silver fluid,